Bipeng-Wang/Final-project--CSCI-596-2020/README.md

 ## 1. Goal

 #### Using machine learning (ML) to predict Hammett parameters of substituted benzoic acid.
-We first trained the random forest moedel and then the neural network model and found that both of the models are effective here.
+We first trained the random forest model and then compared the result with the neural network model.

 ## 2. What is the Hammett parameter?